 CYLINDER HEAD/LOW-FRICTION VTEC VALVE TRAIN

-Controlled by a 16-bit, 32 Mhz Central Processor Unit (CPU), the TL's Programmed Fuel Injection (PGM-FI) monitors throttle position, engine temperature, intake manifold pressure, atmospheric pressure, exhaust gas oxygen content and intake air temperature and tracks the operation of the engine with position sensors on the crankshaft and both camshafts.
-The PGM-FI CPU is in constant communication with a similar CPU that controls the 5-speed automatic transmission.
+Controlled by a 16-bit, 32 Mhz Power Control Module (PCM) the TL's PCM monitors throttle position, engine temperature, intake manifold pressure, atmospheric pressure, exhaust gas oxygen content and intake air temperature and tracks the operation of the engine with position sensors on the crankshaft and both camshafts.
+The PCM controls the 5-speed automatic transmission.
 It controls fuel delivery to six injectors mounted in the new cast aluminum, tuned-length intake manifold.
-The new intake manifold features a large plenum chamber to help maximize air flow and increase power and torque.
+The intake manifold features a large plenum chamber to help maximize air flow and increase power and torque.

-The TL high-flow dual exhaust system is newly designed to offer lightweight, minimal noise and vibration and excellent emissions control.
+The TL high-flow dual exhaust system is designed to offer lightweight, minimal noise and vibration and excellent emissions control.
 Not only does the dual-exhaust design provide greater performance, its compact design reduces intrusion into the cabin and trunk areas.
-For 2000, increased diameter as well as thickness of the exhaust manifold help reduce emissions by speeding up catalytic converter light-off.

 DIRECT IGNITION SYSTEM/KNOCK CONTROL